swooshItan/uServices/README.md

   * account -> customer

     account application can make a REST API call to customer application.
 Currently, not working yet (work-in-progress) after adding security to customer application.

+# Deploy the applications in Kubernetes
+## Pre-requisites
+  * install minikube
+  * install kubectl
+  * install helm
+  * install docker

+## Deploy applications
+  * maven clean install for account
+  * maven clean install for customer
+  * maven clean install for mgmt0ui
+  * maven clean install for keycloak
+  * maven clean install for api-gateway (deployment may fail until webrealm is created in keycloak)

+## Setup in keycloak
+  * create a realm with name "webrealm"
+  * create a client with name "webclient"
+  * create a user with name "webuser"